 We strongly encourage all students to apply for scholarships from other sources.
-In particular, all students applying for Laurel Fellowships are expected to apply for aid from their program (if available) and for the Benjamin A. Gilman Scholarships for Undergraduate Study Abroad (if eligible).
-If a student is awarded a Laurel Fellowship, an outside award does not reduce her family contribution, but helps Mount Holyoke stretch its Laurel Fellowship dollars to fund more students.
+Students applying for Laurel Fellowships are expected to apply for aid from their program (if available) and for the Benjamin A. Gilman Scholarships for Undergraduate Study Abroad (if eligible).
+If a student is awarded a Laurel Fellowship, an outside award does not reduce her family contribution, but it may reduce her loan; it also helps Mount Holyoke stretch its Laurel Fellowship dollars to fund more students.

 Many Mount Holyoke students have received merit- and need-based scholarships from their study abroad programs, including several of the ones listed below.
 Awards typically range from a few hundred to a few thousand dollars.
-For a student who has been awarded a Laurel Fellowship, a program scholarship will reduce the program budget and therefore reduce her Laurel grant eligibility dollar for dollar.
+For a student who has been awarded a Laurel Fellowship, a program scholarship will first replace the student employment component of her financial aid package for study abroad, and then will reduce Laurel eligibility dollar for dollar.

 Note that this list includes some organizations and universities that sponsor programs in multiple locations; check the list of approved programs to see which of those locations Mount Holyoke approves for credit.